yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 110. Both courses used the same set of practice and regular quizzes.

 This approach was a success in two ways.
-First, I (almost) made it through that semester with my sanity in tack.
+First, I (almost) made it through that semester with my sanity intact.
 There is another advantage to going through the process of aligning these courses.
 Students that change to a major that requires STAT 210 have a problem if they have previously completed STAT 110: You cannot count both toward graduation.